Kepavel/Kepavel.github.io/_pages/about.md

 During my downtime, I like playing games and skateboarding, you may find me at Wangjing Park trying to pull off kickflips on a skateboard every weekends.
 Also I am starting to play Elden Ring recently, still blocking in Ancestor Spirit.

+<span style="color:green">Currently I've been looking for RA in distributed computing system and mobile computing.</span>
 To learn more about me, you can have a view of my CV page [here](https://www.keparal.cn/cv/).